WORSHIP AND DEVOTION - Bible Counsel - Feature Page 15

 The gathering at the Lord's table is not a time to petition the Lord, preach, be occupied with self or anything but His sacrifice for us and His offering to God (Matt.
 26:26-28).
 It is a most holy time and should be mostly a quiet time of devotion, lest we hinder communion of others.
 As priests we truly ought to come in the spirit of humility to offer up thanksgiving, praise, and adoration in remembrance of our Lord's love by dying for us.
 The women do this in silence (I Tim.
-2:11-12) in accord with their holy and unique position as a type of the church in submission.
+2:11-12) ---not speaking forth, in accord with their holy and unique position as a type of the church in submission, though together with the company they lift voices to our God in song.
 Their manner and bearing before the Lord is specifically mentioned, and said to be "of great price" ( I Pet.3:3-4; I Cor.
 11:1-10; I Tim.2:9-12).
 It is somewhat also like unto the holy garments of the high priest of old.
 His appearance as properly arrayed was a silent testimony for holiness as he came before God; and we see the Lord Jesus now as the real High Priest being the fullness of holiness.
 The men ought to all exercise their calling by giving out some suitable songs, audible prayer, and reading of the Word as led of the Spirit.
 It is like the work of the priest as he handled the holy emblems in olden times.
 We as also of the priesthood must not go beyond the Scripture and add things that might seem good to us.
 It will allow the flesh to act and "quench" the Holy Spirit (I Thess.5:19), who must have liberty to lead.
 May we learn to "be still" (Psa.46:10), and learn to wait upon Him.

-References to the assembly here, assumes it is a true scriptural gathering expressing the "one body" in the world, and the priesthood of all believers (I Pet.2), as God established for our benefit and His glory.
+References to the assembly here, assumes it is a true scriptural gathering expressing the "one body" worldwide, and the priesthood of all believers (I Pet.2), as God established for our benefit and His glory.
 One may write to the Internet site: Biblecounsel.net for understanding more fully.